kiteco/issue-tracker/intellij/README.md

 - definition link clicked
     - path: The file path opened in the IDE
 - document reference clicked
     - id: The #fragment part of the url, is interpreted as symbol
+- members link clicked
+    - id: The ID for which the members were retrieved
+- links link clicked
+    - id: The ID for which the links were retrieved
 - http link clicked
     - url: the full http url clicked